defx/dynamo/README.md

 - accessible without JavaScript
 - out of the way of the main content

-Our hamburger button will simply be initialised with a fragment link so that clicking it will simply scroll the page down the where the menu starts.
+Our hamburger button will be initialised with a fragment link so that clicking it will simply scroll the page down the where the menu starts.

 ```html
 <style>